vzachari/IronSmithQSM/README.md

 **Note:** if Ironsmith runs freesurfer it will create **Subj_FreeSurfSeg_Skull** and place it under **/OutputFolder/Subj/MPR**.
 This helps reduce processing time if for any reason one would like to repeat the analysis on a given participant (e.g. due to crash or errors).
 Just copy/move this folder over to **/OutputFolder/Freesurfer_Skip**, delete the problematic participant folder (e.g. **/OutputFolder/Subj**) and re-run Ironsmith.

+### Processing participants in parallel

+Running the same Ironsmith command with the same MyInputFile and output folder in mulitiple terminal windows allows for parallel processing of participants in MyInputFile.

+*For example, running three instances of Ironsmith:*

+Terminal 1:
+**Ironsmith File.csv /home/data/MyAmazingExp/QSM_Analysis**

+Terminal 2:
+**Ironsmith File.csv /home/data/MyAmazingExp/QSM_Analysis**

+Terminal 3:
+**Ironsmith File.csv /home/data/MyAmazingExp/QSM_Analysis**

+Terminals 1-3 will each be running a different instance of Ironsmith (each working on a different set of participants) but all instances will be working on the same group/list of participants (from **File.csv**) and in the same output folder (**/home/data/MyAmazingExp/QSM_Analysis output folder**) and will only create a single set of group output files (see section #6 below).

 ### Viewing output NIFTI files

 If you do not have a NIFTI viewer, AFNI can be launched from within the QSM_Container.simg by using the *Ironsmith_AFNI* command.
 Just type *Ironsmith_AFNI* from within the folder you would like to view NIFTI files from.